probe-lab/network-measurements/results/rfm16-bitswap-discovery-effectiveness.md

 #### DHT lookup

 Once the timeout is reached and the Bitswap request is cancelled, we need to try to fetch the file.
+A DHT walk will start after the timeout.
+All providers returned by the DHT lookup will be queried by the [Selfish Bitswap Client](https://github.com/guillaumemichel/go-selfish-bitswap-client).
 If the file wasn’t found by Bitswap and isn’t discoverable by the DHT, then it is probably not available anymore in the network.
 This case shouldn’t be considered as a failure from Bitswap.
 A Bitswap request is considered to be a failure only if Bitswap didn’t manage to discover the content in 15 seconds, and at the same time the DHT walk returned at least one provider from which the content could actually be fetched.

-Therefore, a DHT walk will start after the timeout.
-All providers returned by the DHT lookup will be queried by the [Selfish Bitswap Client](https://github.com/guillaumemichel/go-selfish-bitswap-client).
 The Selfish Bitswap Client is a simple Bitswap client that will request a CID to a specific PeerID using the Bitswap protocol.
 It doesn't implement Bitswap sessions nor peer manager, like the standard Bitswap client.
 It doesn't contain a Bitswap server, and thus won't serve blocks.
+The only purpose of the Selfish Bitswap Client is to validate that the content is indeed available at the host indicated by the DHT lookup.

 If the Bitswap client isn’t able to discover the content associated with the CID within 15 seconds, and the content was later fetched by the selfish Bitswap client after the DHT walk, the request is considered as a `FAILURE`.
 If the DHT walk doesn’t yield any providers for the content, the request is considered as `NO_PROVS`, and if a provider record is found but the file couldn’t be fetched by the selfish Bitswap client, the request is categorized as `FETCH_FAILED`.